 Shoreline & Lake Forest Park

-The project stakeholder working group has finished reviewing feedback from people who live, work, or go to school in Shoreline and Lake Forest Park about transportation needs in these areas.
+We’re working with people who live, work, or go to school in Shoreline and Lake Forest Park to find new ways to meet their transportation needs.

 Why Shoreline & Lake Forest Park?

 In 2014, Metro was faced with a budget shortfall that forced service reductions across the county.
 We discontinued evening service on Route 331, which had low ridership.

 Now we’re working with the cities of Lake Forest Park and Shoreline and with Shoreline Community College to create solutions to transportation needs created by this reduction.

 Have a say